peterdemin/peterdemin.github.io/source/13_drafts/76-gcp-free-tier.md

 }
 ```

-Generate the certificates and setup automatic renewal as per [official docs](https://eff-certbot.readthedocs.io/en/latest/using.html#setting-up-automated-renewal):
+Generate the certificates and set up automatic renewal as per [official docs](https://eff-certbot.readthedocs.io/en/latest/using.html#setting-up-automated-renewal):

 ```bash
 certbot --agree-tos --nginx -m $EMAIL
 SLEEPTIME=$(awk 'BEGIN{srand(); print int(rand()*(3600+1))}'); echo "0 0,12 * * * root sleep $SLEEPTIME && certbot renew -q" >> /etc/crontab
 ```

-This command picks the subdomains from the nginx config, and updates it to include the HTTPS-related details.
+This command picks the subdomains from the nginx config and updates them to include the HTTPS-related details.

 ## Ejabberd

 I was inspired to set up an XMPP server after reading about [FreeBSD setup from マリウス](https://マリウス.com/run-your-own-instant-messaging-service-on-freebsd/).
 There are a few differences with my setup, though.
-Using default mnesia database will cause frequent crashes due to running out of 1GB of memory so we'll switch to the second easiest option, SQLite.
+Using the default Mnesia database will cause frequent crashes due to running out of 1GB of memory, so we'll switch to the second-easiest option: SQLite.

 Install ejabberd with SQLite support: